openstack/heat/doc/source/scale_deployment.rst

 The heat architecture is as defined at `heat architecture
 <http://docs.openstack.org/developer/heat/architecture.html>`_ and shown in the
-diagram below, where we have a CLI that sends HTTP requests to the ReST and CFN APIs, which in turn make calls using AMQP to the heat engine.
+diagram below, where we have a CLI that sends HTTP requests to the REST and CFN APIs, which in turn make calls using AMQP to the heat engine.
 ::